 While there are costs associated with a fund conversion from a standalone structure to a series trust, a standalone fund can benefit by trading one-time conversion costs with ongoing savings.
 An experienced mutual fund administration partner can support you with established processes, conversion expertise and a cost-effective approach to conversion.

-Learn more about UMB can support your firm’s registered and alternative investment fund administration needs, or contact us to be connected with a fund services team member.
+Learn more about how UMB can support your firm’s registered and alternative investment fund administration needs, or contact us to be connected with a fund services team member.